 Preparing your pet for their next adventure

 Preparing your pet for plane travel will begin as much as eight months in advance, starting with a visit to your veterinary surgery for the relevant health checks, vaccinations, and any other advice that you need, as well as medication such as worming tablets, or dog flea treatments.
 It’s at this point that certificates should be applied for, as paperwork must be in order in advance of your flight.
 You may also wish to speak to your vet about sedation or anti-sickness medication if your pet is a poor traveller; this may help them to relax for the duration of the trip.
+You can also see a vet technician who can run a few tests on your pet to detect any severe health issues that can cause difficulties during the trip.
+Vet techs can be trained and qualified (you could check out recommended VTNA practice questions if you plan to take the exam) in handling and calming your pet throughout the whole checkup process.

 Going on holiday with a pet, particularly if that means going by plane, can be a daunting experience that starts several months before you travel.
 It is essential, though, that you realise just how demanding organising such an adventure can be, as it’s not to be taken lightly.
 That said, going on holiday with your pet can be incredibly rewarding and so, if you’re prepared to investigate the plausibility of air travel for your animal, there’s no reason why you shouldn’t got for it.